Connect with us

 The Roads and Civil Engineering Contractors Association (Raceca) recently complained that able local contractors are increasingly being left out in the tendering of public infrastructure deals – concerns that have been restated by the African Development Bank (AfDB).

-Raceca chairman Gehlot Kishan termed the Chinese dominance in government projects as “glaring bias” that could undermine Kenya’s economic growth since majority of funds invested in the projects are not spent in the country.
+Raceca chairman Gehlot Kishan termed the Chinese dominance in government projects as a “glaring bias” that could undermine Kenya’s economic growth since the majority of funds invested in the projects are not spent in the country.

 Statistics show that in 2018, the World Bank and the AfDB financed Kenyan projects to the tune of Sh1.3 trillion – with a huge share of the funds being spent on roads.

-According to AfDB regional director Gabriel Negatu, the financier is now concerned that majority of these funds end up in the accounts of foreign construction companies.
+According to AfDB regional director Gabriel Negatu, the financier is now concerned that the majority of these funds end up in the accounts of foreign construction companies.

 “We are concerned that Kenyan contractors are not getting enough of it.
 We have no objection if the government comes to us and says a percentage is given to local contractors,” he said.

-Since 2003, when then President Mwai Kibaki moved to strengthen trade relations between Kenya and China, a host of Chinese companies have set up bases in Nairobi from where they undertake big ticket projects on behalf of the Kenyan government.
+Since 2003, when then President Mwai Kibaki moved to strengthen trade relations between Kenya and China, a host of Chinese companies have set up bases in Nairobi from where they undertake big-ticket projects on behalf of the Kenyan government.

 Even then, Chinese firms still have an upper hand as they often enjoy pre-qualification status tied to the funding of the projects.

-But even with the current discontentment, many experts agree that Chinese firms hold a technical and financial edge over the local contractors.
+But even with the current discontentment, many experts agree that Chinese firms hold a technical and financial edge over local contractors.

 “Most foreign companies have an edge over local companies because their rates of finance are much lower, at 3-4 per cent versus 17-18 per cent for local contractors,” an industry insider told Construction Kenya in a past interview.